Vegetable Samosa, Vegan Punjabi Samosa

 Instructions

-Serve the vegetable samosa with chickpea curry, coriander chutney, raita, tamarind chutney, ketchup, or mango chutney.
+Serve the vegetable samosa with chickpea curry, green chutney, raita, tamarind chutney, ketchup, or mango chutney.

 Notes